 Gabriella is one of the most talented artists I know and I’ve been in love with her work for a long while, but it was only within these last two years that we have gotten to know each other well.
 Working with her is a dream come true and I want to stress that you should look for the same.

 Find YOUR dream artist, look for someone who you know can expertly craft what is only simmering in your head as a concept.

 As work began in September (a month earlier than planned) of 2019, Gabriella and I discussed many aspects of my story and world.
-She took the time to try and get a feel for the adventure, the characters, and know how to best approach a mood for the novel’s cover.
-Her attentiveness to detail and balance and color is exquisite in not just her art, but also in novels.
+She took the time to try and get a feel for the adventure, and the characters, and know how to best approach a mood for the novel’s cover.
+Her attentiveness to detail and balance and color is exquisite in not just her art, but also in her novels.

 She asked for three concepts from me and I only gave her brief descriptions for two and told her to come up with whatever she was inspired to create for the third.
 Choosing this route may not be available to some people, you may know what and how exactly you want your book’s cover to look like, or the artist may not even offer this.
-But all I can say is that you should always give your cover artist room for interpretation, room for fun and their own inspiration to flourish.
+But all I can say is that you should always give your cover artist room for interpretation, room for fun, and their inspiration to flourish.

 Countless times, not just in book covers, but throughout history (and in any forms of artistic creation) the best work is always born of inspiration and excitement for the piece.